 This initiative documents how, over the last 50 years, Chicana historians have transformed the way we do and understand history, as well as who is included in U.S. history.
 Through oral histories, data collection, exhibitions, and public programs, this project honors these contributions.
 It is also an intervention.
 Interrogating the academy’s organizational culture that systematically excludes Chicanas is at the core of this initiative.

-Don’t miss this conversation!
+Don’t miss this historic event!
 Mark your calendar and stay tuned for more details!

 Explore Oral Histories